idleberg/NSIS-Linker.user.js/README.md

 ### Chrome

+1. Download `NSIS-Linker.user.js`
-1. Open the extensions window from the tool menu
+2. Open the extensions window from the tool menu
-2. Drag `NSIS-Linker.user.js` to the window
+3. Drag the downloaded file to the extensions window

+Unfortunately, the script isn't as reliable as in Firefox.
+If no links are created at all, please try reloading the page.

+### Opera

+1. Open the Preferences, go to Advanced > Content > JavaScript Options and specify a User JavaScript folder
+2. Download `NSIS-Linker.user.js` to that folder

+If you run into troubles, you can also try this [alternative method](http://www.howtocreate.co.uk/operaStuff/userJavaScript.html#compatibility).
+As future versions of Opera will be using Google's Blink engine, compatibility with this user script will like improve.

 ## Credits